 One of the practical outcomes of my PhD research was a body of work, titledOrbits.
 This practice is made up of a collection of training forms involving polyrhythmic movement choreographies.
 Further details of this work can be found here.

 Video footage of other training practices documented for my PhD can also be seen via the following links:

 This two week practical investigation involved a collaboration between myself, Kate and Olivero Papi at the Au Brana Cultural Centre in the south of France.
 This session focused on exploring simultaneity; the realisation of multiple performance elements taking place at the same time.
 We investigated ways of working with simultaneous rhythms of action and attention in performance, and how sounds, movements, language, thoughts, feelings and imagination could be integrated and separated out in an individual’s performance and across an ensemble.

 Practice as research project investigating the application of principles of polyrhythm and simultaneity in the training of actors including field work in Mexico with Nicolás Núñez and studio practice in the UK.

-Practice-as-research projects with Tracey Wilson.
-Currently researching the use of psychophysical scores and multi-linguistic performance techniques, working with Bruce Meyers adaptation of the Dybbuk
+Practice-as-research projects with Tracey Wilson, researching the use of psychophysical scores and multi-linguistic performance techniques, starting from training with kalaripayattu and rhythmic training forms, this project led on to the application of this training within a creative project based on Bruce Myers’ adaptation of the Dybbuk.